withertech/SteamScraper/docs/CONFIGINI.md

 `[main]`, `[<PLATFORM>]`, `[<SCRAPING MODULE>]`

 #### cacheRefresh="false"
-Skyscraper has a resource cache which works just like the browser cache in Firefox.
+Steamscraper has a resource cache which works just like the browser cache in Firefox.
 If you scrape and gather resources for a platform with the same scraping module twice, it will grab the data from the cache instead of hammering the online servers again.
 This has the advantage in the case where you scrape a rom set twice, only the roms that weren't recognized the first time around will be fetched from the online servers.
 Everything else will be loaded from the cache.

 You can force all data to be refetched from the servers by setting this option to `cacheRefresh="true"`, effectively updating the cached data with new data from the source.